Best used SUVs

 Want to find an affordable SUV?
 Check out our list of the top 10 best used SUVs available.

-Buying and owning a brand-new car can be exciting, however buying used leaves you with more money in your pocket, with a cheaper initial price and much less value lost as soon as you drive the car out of the showroom.
+Buying and owning a brand-new SUV can be exciting, however buying a used or secondhand example will leave you with more money in your pocket, with a cheaper initial price and much less value lost as soon as you drive out of the showroom.

-The biggest concern for new-car buyers is the substantial loss in value over time – normally referred to as depreciation.
+One of the biggest concerns when buying any car brand new is the substantial loss in value over time – normally referred to as depreciation.
 This can vary massively between manufacturer and model, and it can also vary between equipment levels.
 Depreciation of a car tends to slow down after it hits its third birthday, which means used buyers can purchase a three-year-old car and save a huge amount of money – as long as they’re happy to sacrifice that latest numberplate or the ‘new-car smell’.

 The SUV market is growing at a rapid pace, with more and more new models making their way out of showrooms.
 British drivers love the extra practicality of an SUV as well as the raised ride height, which makes city driving less of a hassle.
 And with so many options, used buyers are spoiled for choice today.

-Here are our picks for the best used SUVs.
+Here are our picks for the best used SUVs you can buy today.

 For more used car buying advice, why not read our picks for the best used cars to buy.

 The Skoda Karoq is a fantastic choice for used buyers, as a well-built and tough interior means it’ll continue to look good and work for many years.
 The interior is airy and spacious and the large 479-litre boot can be boosted to 588 litres thanks to the ‘Varioflex’ seating system, available on all but SE trims.
 This allows you to slide the rear seats to give more legroom or boot space – or remove them altogether.
-The engine choices begin with a turbocharged 1.0-litre petrol with 113bhp, while a punchier 1.5-litre petrol engine is also available.
+The engine choices begin with a turbocharged 1.0-litre petrol that offers decent performance, while a punchier 1.5-litre petrol engine is also available.

 Diesel options include 1.6 and 2.0-litre units, which are predictably more economical.
 There are numerous available trim levels, with the entry-level SE featuring two-zone air-con, DAB radio and alloy wheels.
 Mid-range SE L adds many extras, including LED headlights, a reversing camera, an Amundsen infotainment system, sat nav and smartphone mirroring.
 There are also Scout, Sportline and Edition trim levels, which focus on ruggedness, sportiness and luxury respectively.
 The Karoq replaced the Skoda Yeti, which has distinctive styling and a reputation for reliability.
 It’s a great used car purchase if your budget doesn’t stretch to the Karoq.